jecestanislao10/auth/README.md

-# auth
+# jec-auth
-wrapper library for passport-jwt
+Wrapper library for passport-jwt.
+Supports express and sequelize.

 ## Install
 ```